controlzee/docker-old-chrome/README.md

 ./run.sh
 ```

-Then, open <http://localhost:8080/> to access the screen.
+It will open <http://localhost:8080/>, where you can access the screen.